sailfish-team/sailfish/doc/installation.rst

 project and the PyOpenCL backend in Sailfish.
 Follow the instructions at http://www.macports.org/, and then run::

-  port install py26-sympy py26-pyopencl py26-game py26-mako py26-scipy
+  port install py-sympy py-pyopencl py-game py-mako py-scipy

-To run the Sailfish examples, remember to use the correct Python interpreter (i.e. the one installed via Mac Ports).
+To run the Sailfish examples, remember to use the correct Python interpreter (i.e. the one installed via MacPorts).
 For instance:

-  python2.6 ./lbm_ldc.py --scr_depth=24
+  python2.7 ./ldc_2d.py --mode=visualization --vis=pygame --scr_depth=24

 Note that for the pygame visualization, you may need to specify the --scr_depth option.